isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

    Beginning with Kea 1.6.0 the lease valid lifetime is extended from a single value to a triplet with minimum, default and maximum values using ``min-valid-lifetime``, ``valid-lifetime`` and ``max-valid-lifetime``.
    As of Kea 1.9.5, these values may be specified in client classes.
 The recipe the server uses to select which lifetime value to use is as follows:

-    If the client query is a BOOTP query, the server will always use the infinite lease time (e.g.0xffffffff).
+   If the client query is a BOOTP query, the server will always use the infinite lease time (e.g. 0xffffffff).
 Otherwise the server must next determine which configured triplet to use by first searching all classes assigned to the query, and then the subnet selected for the query.

    Classes are searched in the order they were assigned to the query.
 The server will use the triplet from the first class that specifies it.
    If no classes specify the triplet then the server will use the triplet specified by the subnet selected for the client.
 If the subnet does not explicitly specify it the server will look next at the subnet's shared-network (if one), then for a global specification, and finally the global default.

    If the client requested a lifetime value via DHCP option 51, then the lifetime value used will be the requested value bounded by the configured triplet.
-In other words, If the requested lifetime is less than the configured minimum the configured minimum will be used; if it is more than the configured maximum the configured maximum will be used.
-If the client did not provide a requested value, the lifetime value used is the simple be the triplet default value.
+In other words, if the requested lifetime is less than the configured minimum the configured minimum will be used; if it is more than the configured maximum the configured maximum will be used.
+If the client did not provide a requested value, the lifetime value used will be the triplet default value.

 .. note::